Importance of Cyber Security in Singapore [2024]

 • Continuous Monitoring and Incident Response:

-In order to promptly identify and address possible risks, networks and systems should be continuously monitored.
-To guarantee a prompt and efficient reaction in the case of a cybersecurity problem, develop and test incident response strategies on a regular basis.
+To promptly identify and address possible risks, networks, and systems should be continuously monitored.
+To guarantee a prompt and efficient reaction in the case of a cybersecurity problem, develop and test incident response strategies regularly.

 • Employee Training and Awareness: